 Students who go on Erasmus placements as a part of their education programmes will be covered by an insurance issued by Kammarkollegiet during their placement period.
 Please follow the link to read about the insurance coverage.
-Information about how to apply for an Insurance Certificate is found under the heading "StudentUT insurance for studies or placements without an exchange agreement".
+Information about how to apply for an Insurance Certificate is found under the heading "Freemover- apply for insurance and (if necessary) insurance certificate, see instructions below".

 Diagnostic language tests